tfry-git/ergometrino/README.md

 Another good supply option is a USB power bank, with a built-in battery indicator.
 Of course powering with a 9V battery via Vin, and many other power options will work, too, but you won't get battery level indication, then.

 With an SSD1306 display and an Arduino Pro Mini 3.3V, the circuit consumes on the order of 12mA @3.6V _without_ the external LEDs.
+For an Arduino Nano / Uno, expect consumption to be 10mA to 20mA higher.
+Of course external LEDs may also draw substantial current when lit, depending on type of LED and resistor value.

 ## Storage
 To keep things simple, all data is stored in the internal EEPROM.
 No need to connect any external storage.
 (However, for this reason, there is also no room to store much